 - To support rural promoters and schemes to build audiences for dance in rural spaces

 The project offers the following;

-- Curated dance Menus available to NRTF members - Menu 3 was launched on 12th January 2018 and can be accessed here.
+- Curated dance Menus available to NRTF members - Menu 4was launched on 8h January 2019 and can be accessed here.
 It features some of the most dynamic and charismatic contemporary dance companies in the Uk.
 They are Lost Dog, bgroup, Phoenix Dance Theatre, James Wilton Dance, Lila Dance, Joan Cleville Dance and Uchenna Dance.
 They are joined by Corali, Shane Shambhu and Tom Dale Dance.
 Rural Touring Schemes now have until 19th February to register their expressions of interest.

 - Induction into Rural Touring for companies new to the sector and ongoing support

 - Commissioning opportunities